 Prototyping Die Cast Parts

 By accurately creating an exact prototype of your die-cast design, you’ll be able to discover any errors before multiple products are created.
 Again, the cost of discovering any design errors after the die cast tooling process is complete can be financially devastating for a business.
 Tool rework is an obvious cost, but additional costs can include shorter tool life and late delivery of a company’s product to the marketplace.
 A delay in introducing a product to the market can result in a loss of sales and even a loss of gross market share that can be difficult to recover from.
 So, appropriate use of today’s prototyping technologies can help manufacturers avoid these needless additional costs and stressful financial situations.

 Die Casting Methods

-There are many methods to prototyping die-cast parts, but without going into extreme detail, there are two primary methods that are considered the most effective in the industry: rubber plaster mold casting, or ‘RPM’, and rapid die casting, also known as the Steele process.
+There are many methods to prototyping die-cast parts, but without going into extreme detail, there are two primary methods that are considered the most effective in the industry: rubber plaster mold casting, or ‘RPM’, and rapid die casting.

 Plaster mold provides initial prototype aluminum or zinc castings in a few weeks, and this low-cost ‘soft’ tooling approach of tooling usually costs about 10 percent of the total production die cost.
 This process is advantageous because it allows for quick and easy modifications to part geometry or the shape of the design.
 If necessary, plaster mold casting is capable of manufacturing thousands of parts through the use of reusable silicon rubber foundry tooling.